The Mountain Hardwear Stretch Ozonic Pants are a good option that gives a good range of movement and offers more features than comparable rain pants.

 Cons / Reasons to Avoid

-If you are looking for a pair of flexible rain pants that give you a good range of movement, these would be a good choice.
+If you are looking for a pair of flexible rain pants that give you a good range of movement, then I think these are a good choice.
 The 3/4-length zips and zippered fly make them easy to get on and off.
 The fabric used to make these pants is lightweight and has a four-way stretch.
 This makes them comfortable to wear with an excellent range of movement, and they can be packed neatly into the pocket.
 We have picked these as the best rain pants for women.

 Compare to similar products: